cyruslk/MODEMGUESSINGGAME/logs.md

 - "Protocol outlines the playing field for what can happen, and where.
 If one chooses to ignore a certain protocol, then it becomes impossible to communicate on that particular channel.
 No protocol, no connection." (p.167)
 - "The concept of Protocol is as concerned with disconnection as it is with connectivity.
 The moment of disconnectivity is the moment when protocol most forcefully displays its political character. " (Foreword: XVI)

-More concretely, (Computational) Protocols could take the form of:
+(Computational) Protocols could as a result take the form of:

 - Code
 - Networked Communication *Layers*, such as the ones of the [Open Systems Interconnection model (OSI model)](https://en.wikipedia.org/wiki/OSI_model) standardized by the [International Organization for Standardization (ISO)](https://www.iso.org/home.html).